openmrs/openmrs-module-oauth2login/README.md

 openmrs.mapping.person.familyName=family_name
 openmrs.mapping.user.email=email
 openmrs.mapping.user.roles=roles
+openmrs.mapping.user.provider=provider
 ```

 #### Example
 If a user authenticates as 'jdoe' with the OAuth 2 provider, OpenMRS will attempt to fetch the user 'jdoe'.
 * If a 'jdoe' user can be found in OpenMRS, then it will updated as per the user info JSON and become the authenticated user.
 * If a 'jdoe' user cannot be found in OpenMRS, it will be created as per the user info JSON and become the authenticated user.
+* 'jdoe' user is also associated to a new provider account if it doen't exist or his existing but retired provider account un-retired.
+This also happens as the default behaviour if the property `provider` is not set in the `user info  JSON`.
+The opposite behaviour happens if such setting as `"provider": "false"` is added to the `user info  JSON`.

 ## Redirect URL after successful login
 By default the user will be redirected to the root URL `/` after a successul login.
 The redirect URL can be modified by using the global property (GP) `oauth2login.redirectUriAfterLogin`.